Rock valley in the desert

 • Attend interesting workshops designed for geology majors.

 • Join the active Science Club and participate in faculty-led field trips to state/national parks that focus on geology, topography, and other scientific disciplines.
+Check out pictures from Science Club outings.

 • Explore the sciences in multiple lab settings, in addition to an on-campus planetarium and observatory with several telescopes.